Synapse Glossary¶

 See Subquery Filters for additional detail.

-Within Synapse, a form is the definition of an object in the Synapse data model.
+A form is the definition of an object in the Synapse data model.
 A form acts as a “template” that specifies how to create an object (Node) within a Cortex.
 A form consists of (at minimum) a Primary Property and its associated Type.
 Depending on the form, it may also have various secondary properties with associated types.

-Form, Composite¶
+Form, Composite

-In the Synpase Data Model, a category of form whose primary property is an ordered set of two or more
+A category of form whose primary property is an ordered set of two or more comma-separated typed values.
+Examples

-comma-separated typed values.
-Examples include DNS A records (inet:dns:a
+include DNS A records (inet:dns:a

-) and web-based
+) and web-based accounts (inet:web:acct

 ).

-See Form, Edge.
+See also Form, Edge.

-Form, Edge¶
+Form, Edge

-Form, GUID¶
+Form, Extended

 In the Synpase Data Model, a specialized case of a Simple Form whose primary property is a

-Deconflictable).
-Examples include file execution data (e.g., inet:file:exec:read
+forms include file execution data (e.g., inet:file:exec:read

-) or
+) or articles (media:news

 ).

-Form, Simple¶
+Form, Simple

 In the Synapse Data Model, a category of form whose primary property is a single typed value.
 Examples